This FAQ explains how to use the Alma TXT export method (manual or automated job export via SFTP) to provide holdings data to BrowZine.

 We recommend verifying:

-• Coverage dates and embargo values appear correctly formatted.
+Coverage dates and embargo values are correctly formatted

 9. When should TXT export be used instead of OAI Publishing?

-For single-campus institutions with straightforward holdings, the OAI Publishing Profile method is typically sufficient.
+For single-campus institutions with straightforward holdings and no group-based campus separation, the OAI Publishing Profile method is the recommended approach.